Pintuzoft/OSWorkShopFix/README.md

   this script was made to automate the use of workshop maps on a CS2 server.
 Basically in CSGO we could do this by setting some launch options, and it would play through the list of maps it had in a collection automatically.
-In CS2 this however has not yet been enabled the same way, so as far as I know while writting this readme file a CS2 server can only run 1 workshop map at a time by default, even if you add a collection you cant make it automatically choose another map without interfering with the server.
+In CS2 this however has not yet been enabled the same way, so as far as I know while writing this readme file a CS2 server can only run 1 workshop map at a time by default, even if you add a collection you cant make it automatically choose another map without interfering with the server.